sammozaffari/sammozaffari.github.io/src/content/blog/byron-bay-trip/index.md

 ---

 Here is a small collection of photos from Byron bay a couple of years ago.
-Excuse the colouring, I didn't really know how to edit photos back then.-
+Excuse the colouring, I didn't really know how to edit photos back then.

 ![](./images/3.jpg)